Home Compare RSG vs TEMN.SW

 Republic Services vs Temenos: Which Stock Looks Stronger in 2026?

-Temenos leads structurally, with profitability as the clearest single gap between the two profiles.
-Republic Services still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Temenos holds the cleaner structural position, with the lead spread across profitability and growth.
+Republic Services still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Temenos holds the more constructive position.
 That puts structure and market broadly in agreement — Temenos's lead looks more confirmed than conflicted.

 Trajectory Similarity